Are you struggling to choose a name for your blog?

 A good example is Primility by Jerod Morris from Copyblogger.
 It combines ‘Pride’ and ‘Humility’:

-There are plenty of blog naming generators available online.
-Try these three:
+There are plenty of blog name generators available online.
+Try these two to get started (they’re great for domain names too):

 They look nice and feel great.
-They are good for naming things.
+They are good for naming things like blogs.

 The tool has some input parameters on the left-hand side where you select: